Theft Defense Lawyer

 - Denial of some professional licenses

-If you have been charged with theft or a theft-related crime in Orange County, contact our firm today for a free consultation.
+If you have been charged with theft or a theft-related crime, contact our firm today for a free quote for our services.
 We are happy to answer your questions and give you a sense of your options.